‘Godzilla vs. Kong’ reveals America’s conflicted feelings about its monstrous sins

 Both creatures at the center of the new film originated as metaphors for humanity’s inherent fallibility, and the consequences of our actions as we wander blithely through the universe.
 In both instances, however, “humanity” can also be interpreted specifically as “America.”

 The original King Kong, from 1933, finds a group of Americans kidnapping a gargantuan primate from a foreign land, taking him back to the U.S. in shackles, and trying to integrate him into the capitalist system for rich white folks’ amusement.
 This plan does not end well.
 Kong escapes from his hilariously ill-conceived Broadway confines, and wreaks havoc around New York City, in search of the woman of his dreams.
-It’s “the low-hanging fruit of Black metaphors,” according to University of Michigan professor Robin Means Coleman, as blatant a message as the would-be rapist in blackface from 1915’s Birth of a Nation.
-The charitable interpretation is that Kong here represents the world’s resistance to colonization, but even in a charitable version the film still hinges on the impossibility of assimilation—and not in a particularly complimentary way.
+It’s “the low-hanging fruit of Black metaphors,” according to University of Michigan professor Robin Means Coleman, sending as blatant a message as the would-be rapist in blackface from 1915’s Birth of a Nation.
+The charitable interpretation is that Kong here represents the world’s resistance to colonization, but even in this version the film still hinges on the impossibility of assimilation—and not in a particularly complimentary way.
 It’s like watching your most extremely egotistical, self-absorbed friend attempt to tell a story in which they aren’t the hero.

 On the other hand, the original Godzilla is a critique of America made by non-Americans.
 Produced by Japanese studio Toho, it premiered in 1954, roughly a decade after America dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki.
 At the time, America was still an occupying, post-war presence in Japan, and artists had to watch what they said.
 A movie in which an anachronistic dinosaur is irradiated by an American hydrogen bomb, and thus turned into an indestructible killing machine, was a sneaky way for pacifist director Ishirō Honda to make a bold political statement about U.S. imperialism.